StanfordVL/GibsonEnv/README.md

-# Real environment for semantic planning project
+# Real Environment for Training Real World AI
 ## Note
 This is a 0.0.1 alpha release, for use in Stanford SVL only.